AdaCore/learn/intro_to_ada.rst

     Something similar to what is called inheritance in Java/C++ will be seen when we talk about `tagged types <TODOLINKABOUTTAGGEDTYPES>`__.

-.. gusthoff: This sounds like an interesting feature in Ada.
-However, the example above looks a little bit artificial, so the reader might not get an idea where this can be used in the "real world".

-.. amiard: That's arguably the problem with synthetic examples in courses like this.
-If you have a better idea involving the concepts we've already seen in this class, feel free to add it.
-One other option that we have is to wait after the section on subprograms to talk about this.
-Or even better, revisit after subprograms, in the "more about types" section, and put a link to that here.

 When you inherit a type, what we call primitive operations are inherited.
 While we will at some point get into the nitty-gritty of what a `primitive operation